swistak-codes/binary-search/README.md

 ### interpolation-search-stats

 App for generating CSVs with statistics about interpolation search.
 Runs similarly as binary-search-stats.
 However, here as an additional argument we're providing the name of number generator.
 Available ones are: oneToN, arithmetic, geometric, random, gaussian.
+Can be checked here: https://repl.it/@tswistak/interpolation-search-stats#index.js

 Running instructions: